R. Budd Dwyer: Pennsylvania Assembly

-A Republican, Dwyer became active in politics.
+Dwyer became active in politics and was a member of the Republican Party.
 He was elected to the Pennsylvania House of Representatives from the 6th district (although seats were apportioned by county before 1969) in 1964 and was reelected in 1966 and 1968.
 In 1970, while still a State Representative, Dwyer campaigned to become a Pennsylvania State Senator for the Senate's 50th district, and won.
 Soon after his victory he resigned as Representative and was sworn in as Senator in January 1971.
+Dwyer also was a delegate to the 1976 Republican National Convention.

 Pennsylvania Treasurer

-After being elected two additional terms in 1974 and 1978, Dwyer decided to try for a statewide office and in 1980 campaigned for and won the office of Pennsylvania Treasurer that had been held by Robert E. Casey (not to be confused with Governor of Pennsylvania Robert P. Casey) since 1976.
-He campaigned for a second and last term in 1984 and won reelection, defeating Democratic nominee and former auditor general Al Benedict.

-Dwyer stated that his Treasury administration "…transformed the Department from a financial antique into one of the most modern in the nation, earning and saving hundreds of millions of dollars each year..."
+After being elected to two additional terms in 1974 and 1978, Dwyer decided to try for a statewide office and in 1980 campaigned for and won the office of Pennsylvania Treasurer which had been held by Robert E. Casey (not to be confused with Governor of Pennsylvania Robert P. Casey) since 1976.
+He campaigned for a second and last term in 1984 and won re-election, defeating Democratic nominee and former auditor general Al Benedict.
+Dwyer stated that his Treasury administration "transformed the Department from a financial antique into one of the most modern in the nation, earning and saving hundreds of millions of dollars each year."